 Chimney cake (kürtőskalács)

 The chimney cake is made from sweet yeast and wrapped around a cylindrical baking spit.
 You can choose cinnamon, coconut, cacao, walnut and even more coatings.
+Looking for the best chimney cake?
+Read my ultimate Budapest guide to chimney cakes!

 At main touristic stations (Nyugati railway station, Deák Ferenc square, Jászai Mari square etc) you can find kiosks selling chimney cake.
 It’s easy to find them, just follow the scent with your nose.
 For example, this big chimney cake costs 500 HUF at Jászai Mari square.